Withdrawal and Return of Title IV Funds (R2T4) Policy

 For online courses just logging on to Blackboard does not signify academic activity.

-How the Earned Financial Aid is Calculated
+How Earned Financial Aid is Calculated

-When the calculation is competed UDM will return the unearned portion of Title IV Funds that are requested from the school.
+When the calculation is completed, Detroit Mercy will return the unearned portion of Title IV Funds that are requested from the school.
 If there is a portion of unearned aid that the student is responsible for returning (via the R2T4 calculation) it is the student’s responsibility to make payment arrangements within 45 days of notification.
 Failure to return funds as required can result in the loss of eligibility for future federal financial aid.
 A copy of the R2T4 calculation worksheet can be requested from the Financial Aid Office, in accordance with federal regulations.